 - a.
-A signed and sealed letter from a Professional Engineer indicating, licensed in North Carolina, certifying that the stormwater management measures associated with the Site Development Permit application will meet or exceed the approved Stormwater Management Performance Standards for Carolina North.
+A signed and sealed letter from a Professional Engineer, licensed in North Carolina, certifying that the stormwater management measures associated with the Site Development Permit application meet or exceed the approved stormwater management performance standards for Carolina North.
 Stormwater management and treatment practices shall comply with all applicable federal and State regulations, and revisions thereof. - b.
-Plans-indicating grading, signed and sealed by a North Carolina licensed Professional

-Engineer, showing grading, regulatory floodplains, stream buffers and RCDs, plantings, erosion control, and stormwater runoff control best management practice(s) designdesigns and details, in accordance with the performance criteria. - c.
-A stormwater design report, signed and sealed by a North Carolina licensed Professional Engineer, that includes the following - a) A narrative description of site considerations existing and proposed site conditions, stormwater impacts, and proposed stormwater management measures - b) A summary table of pre-development and pospost-development impervious coverby drainage area - 3. e) Maps showing the pre-development and post-development impervious cover - d) A table indicating the pre-development and post-development stormwater runoff volume volumes and peak discharge (rate) rates) for the specified design storms at the following three conditions: pre-development; post-development without stormwater management; and post-development with stormwater management - Copies of all hydrologic and hydraulic calculations and routings - 6. e) An area mapMaps indicating the existing and proposed drainage divides on the site and the drainage to each stormwater management measure - f Inspection, operations, and maintenance plans for the proposed stormwater management structures. - d.
+Plans, signed and sealed by a North Carolina licensed Professional Engineer, showing grading, regulatory floodplains, stream buffers and RCDs, plantings, erosion control, and stormwater runoff control best management practice(s) designs and details, in accordance with the performance criteria. - c.
+A stormwater design report, signed and sealed by a North Carolina licensed Professional Engineer, that includes the following - 1.
+A narrative description of existing and proposed site conditions, stormwater impacts, and proposed stormwater management measures - 2.
+A summary table of pre-development and post-development impervious cover by drainage area - 3.
+Maps showing the pre-development and post-development impervious cover - 4.
+A table indicating the stormwater runoff volumes and peak discharge (rates) for the specified design storms at the following three conditions: pre-development; post-development without stormwater management; and post-development with stormwater management - 5.
+Copies of all hydrologic and hydraulic calculations and routings - 6.
+Maps indicating the existing and proposed drainage divides on the site and the drainage to each stormwater management measure - 7.
+Inspection, operations, and maintenance plans for the proposed stormwater management structures. - d.
 Maintenance access and a reservation of the location(s) for stormwater management will be shown on the plans.
-Stormwater management structures cannot be removed without Town review and concurrence. - 10.
-11. Noise: Every application for a Site Development Permit shall include a signed and sealed letter from a Professional Engineer, licensed in the State of North Carolina and with demonstrable expertise in acoustical design and attenuation practices, certifying that any increase in measurable noise above existing pre-Development Plan noise levels on property outside the U-1 Zoning District will not exceed the levels allowed in the Town Noise Ordinance as established at the time each Site Development Permit application is approved by the Town.
-This noise restriction shall not apply to property outside of the U-1 Zoning District that is in the same ownership as property within the U-1 Zoning District. - 11.
-42. Lighting Plan: Every application for a Site Development Permit shall include a lighting plan, sealed by a Professional Engineer licensed in the State of North Carolina and with demonstrable expertise in lighting design and mitigation strategies, that shows existing and proposed lighting fixture types and locations, and indicating by isolux contour diagram and grid points the measured and calculated predevelopment and post-development foot-candles at grade on property where lighting impacts are expected.
+Stormwater management structures cannot be removed without Town review and concurrence. - 11.
+Noise: Every application for a Site Development Permit shall include a signed and sealed letter from a Professional Engineer, licensed in the State of North Carolina and with demonstrable expertise in acoustical design and attenuation practices, certifying that any increase in measurable noise above existing pre-Development Plan noise levels on property outside the U-1 Zoning District will not exceed the levels allowed in the Town Noise Ordinance as established at the time each Site Development Permit application is approved by the Town.
+This noise restriction shall not apply to property outside of the U-1 Zoning District that is in the same ownership as property within the U-1 Zoning District. - 12.
+Lighting Plan: Every application for a Site Development Permit shall include a lighting plan, sealed by a Professional Engineer licensed in the State of North Carolina and with demonstrable expertise in lighting design and mitigation strategies, that shows existing and proposed lighting fixture types and locations, and indicating by isolux contour diagram and grid points the measured and calculated pre-development and post-development foot-candles at grade on property where lighting impacts are expected.
 The applications shall describe how lighting meets the goals of 'dark skies' lighting and complies with the lighting standards within the Agreement.

-12. 13.
-Fire Protection and Safety:
+13. Fire Protection and Safety: